• Skip to primary navigation

 • Similar to the butter mints, these mint candies also need drying time.
 This means you would need to rest them for at least 2 days before consuming them.
 That allows the mint to dry and firm up.
 And you need 2 days simply to allow each side of the patties to dry and firm up.
 I turn them over after one day of drying so that the other side also gets an equal chance of setting.

-• I prefer to keep my chocolate mint candy at room temperature.
-That way, the chocolate filling is soft when bitten into and matches the texture of the mint.
+• I prefer to keep my chocolate mint candy at room temperature, in an airtight container.
+That way, the rich chocolate filling is soft when bitten into and matches the texture of the mint.
 Refrigerating the mints will give you a soft exterior and a hard chocolate interior.
 If you like it that way, feel free to keep your candies chilled.

 These chocolate mints are divinely delicious and super easy candies.
 With just 5 simple ingredients, anyone can make these delectable treats!